-Fungal Infections: One of the most popular applications of cypress is as a foot bath, interestingly enough.
-By placing the cones in a hot water bath, many of the beneficial organic compounds of the plant are released into the water, and can significantly boost your immune system health in your feet.
+One of the most popular applications of cypress is as a foot bath.
+By placing the cones in a hot water bath, many of the possibly beneficial organic compounds of the plant are released into the water, and can significantly boost the health of your feet.
 Extremities are prime locations for fungal and bacterial infections, and cypress can stop your feet from sweating, which is a major cause of fungal infections like Athlete’s foot.
 Prevent that condition with cypress foot baths, particularly if you are prone to being on your feet or wearing shoes for extended periods of time.

-Hair Health: When the decoction is applied to the hair and scalp, it can stimulate healthier follicle beds and glands, resulting in stronger, richer hair that is less prone to falling out and maintains its rich luster.
+When the decoction is applied to the hair and scalp, it can stimulate healthier follicle beds and glands, resulting in fairly stronger, richer hair that is less prone to damage and maintains its rich luster.
 It can also help to reduce dandruff by preventing the skin from drying out.

-Skin Conditions: Acne is a skin condition that affects millions of people around the world, but over the centuries, traditional remedies have become some of the most relied on solutions for this universal problem.
-Creative a salve out of a decoction of needles and a carrier oil can be applied to the skin to prevent bacterial infections (which acne is caused by) and reduce the inflammation and swelling of the sebum glands that can exacerbate acne.
-Additionally, these cypress salves are commonly used to speed wound healing and reduce the appearance of scars and blemishes on the skin.
+Acne is a skin condition that affects millions of people around the world, but over the centuries, traditional remedies have become some of the most relied solutions for this universal problem.
+Create a salve out of a decoction of needles and a carrier oil, can be applied to the skin to prevent bacterial infections (which acne is caused by) and possibly reduce the inflammation and swelling of the sebum glands that can exacerbate acne.
+Additionally, these cypresses are known to be commonly used to speed wound healing and reduce the appearance of scars and blemishes on the skin.

-Reduce Inflammation: When consumed as a tea decoction or applied directly as a topical solution, cypress can reduce inflammation internally and externally.
-If you suffer from arthritis, gout, or other inflammatory muscle conditions, cypress can help to relieve the discomfort and pain.
-Furthermore, cypress can help to soothe the organ systems that may be inflamed by infection or nutrient deficiency, allowing the body to recover more quickly.
-This salve can also be applied to hemorrhoids to reduce inflammation and eliminate pain.
+When consumed as a tea decoction or applied directly as a topical solution, cypress can reduce inflammation internally and externally.
+If you suffer from arthritis, gout, or other inflammatory muscle conditions, it can help to relieve the discomfort and pain.
+Furthermore, it can help to soothe the organ systems that may be inflamed by infection or nutrient deficiency, thus possibly allowing the body to recover more quickly.
+This salve can also be applied to hemorrhoids to possibly reduce inflammation and eliminate pain.

-Varicose Veins: Although the exact pathway of this remedy is not fully understood, cypress needles and decoctions have been used to eliminate varicose veins for many years.
+Although the exact pathway of this remedy is not fully understood, cypress needles and decoctions may have been used to eliminate varicose veins for many years.
 Traditional medicine strongly supports its use, although the modern medical community has not verified this particular application.

-A Final Word of Warning: The plant parts of cypress are not known as allergenic substances, although if you do use the essential oil, never consume the potent mix of chemicals without direct supervision and oversight from your medical professional.
+The plant parts of cypress are not known as allergenic substances, although if you do use the essential oil, never consume the potent mix of chemicals without direct supervision and oversight of your medical professional.
 Serious complications can result from consumption without strict direction.